 Mr. Enter: Because it's disgusting AS FUCK!
 People like to laugh, think, and even be scared, but no one, anywhere, likes to be disgusted.
 The point of the emotion of disgust is keep us away from things.
 Don't have a point and be as raunchy as fuck, you'll be hated, despised, and yes, deserve to be ERASED!
 Or instead of preaching what you clearly hate, you could spend this time trying to be funny!
 And like I said, being funny is a point to existing!
 And by the way, personally, I've not been kind to things that literally have no points, even if they're not raunchy as fuck.
 Everything about this movie, every single piece of it, has been a much better argument that I can possibly conceive to why this logic doesn't work!
 It defeats itself.
 Why should you have a point?
 Because THIS MOVIE IS FUCKING TERRIBLE and it doesn't have a point!
 Why should you have a point?
 Because when you don't have a point you go around disgusting people and BORING PEOPLE!
 When shows exist just to shock, they always turn out terrible.
 Always!
 There are rules to comedy and if you fail at reaching them, then your comedy will fail!

-- In his review to Homer Badman he tears apart the media but also people who convict others before there was even a trial.
+- In his review of Homer Badman, he tears apart both the media and people who convict others before there's even a trial.

-- In the same video, pointing out that if Comedy Central keeps trying, and failing, to copy South Park as fervently as they are with Chamberlain Heights, one day their business practices will end up ruining the company.
+- Pointing out that if Comedy Central keeps trying, and failing, to copy South Park as fervently as they are with Chamberlain Heights, one day their business practices will end up ruining the company.

-- His avatar in the review of the My Little Pony Tales episode, "Shop Talk", not only befits his username, but just looks so freakin' cool.
+- His avatar introduced in his review of the My Little Pony Tales episode, "Shop Talk", not only befits his username but just looks so freakin' cool.
 It was drawn by someone known as "Animated Being", according to the YouTube description.
-Sadly, he seems to have abandoned it.

-- In a recent "Admirable", he states that he always tries to only use footage he's paid for for "Admirables" whenever he can (citing dropped pilots as one of the few exceptions) since he wants to support the good stuff and encourage creators to continue to make things like it, even citing this as a reason he's temporarily shelved reviewing an episode of The Loud House he was pleased with.
+- In one episode of "Admirable", he states that he always tries to only use footage he's paid for for "Admirables" whenever he can (citing dropped pilots as one of the few exceptions) since he wants to support the good stuff and encourage creators to continue to make things like it, even citing this as a reason he's temporarily shelved reviewing an episode of The Loud House he was pleased with.